 However, several provisions regarding the arrangements between a REIT and its taxable REIT subsidiaries ensure that a taxable REIT subsidiary will be subject to an appropriate level of U.S. federal income taxation.
 Further, the rules impose a 100% excise tax on certain transactions between a taxable REIT subsidiary and its parent REIT or the REIT's tenants that are not conducted on an arm's-length basis.
-The 100% tax also will apply to "redetermined services income," meanings non-arm's-length income of a taxable REIT subsidiary attributable to services provided to, or on behalf of, its parent REIT (other than services provided to the REIT's tenants, which are potentially taxed as "redetermined rents").
+The 100% tax also will apply to "redetermined services income," meanings non-arm's-length income of a taxable REIT subsidiary attributable to services provided to, or on behalf of, its parent REIT other than services provided to the REIT's tenants, which are potentially taxed as "redetermined rents").
 A taxable REIT subsidiary may also engage in other activities that, if conducted by us other than through a taxable REIT subsidiary, could result in the receipt of non-qualified income or the ownership of non-qualified assets.

 Under legislation commonly referred to as the Tax Cuts and Jobs Act (the "TCJA"), for taxable years beginning after December 31, 2017, taxpayers are subject to a limitation on their ability to deduct net business interest expense (even if paid to third parties) in excess of the sum of a taxpayer's business interest income and 30% of the adjusted taxable income of the business, which is its taxable income computed without regard to business interest income or expense, net operating losses or the pass-through income deduction (and for taxable years before 2022, excludes depreciation and amortization).
-The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") (i) increased the 30% limitation to 50% (A) for taxable years beginning in 2020 and (B) for taxable years beginning in 2019 for entities other than partnerships and (ii) permitted an entity to elect to use its 2019 adjusted taxable income to calculate the applicable limitation for its taxable year beginning in 2020.
 These provisions may limit the ability of our taxable REIT subsidiaries to deduct interest, which could increase their taxable income.